gum84/Megadrive-/Choosing-a-microcontroller.md

 Note that **all chips should be installed with a 0.1uf capacitor between Vcc and Ground**, as close to the chip as possible.
 Where there is more than one Vcc pin, all must have a capacitor.
 To be honest, I have always omitted this capacitor and never encountered any problems, but YMMV.
 No other specific hardware is needed.

-In all diagrams below, outer pin number are referred to the physical chip pins, while inner pin numbers are Arduino pin numbers.
+In all diagrams below, outer pin number are referred to the physical chip pins, while inner pin numbers are Arduino "logical" pin numbers.

 #### ATtiny 25/45/85
 ATtinyX5's only support Reset-From-Pad.